-Fediverse is a loose term for a network of social network servers which form an alternative to centralized social network platforms like Twitter.
+The Fediverse is loose network of social network servers that act together to form a federated social network platform similar to centralized social network platforms like Twitter and Parler.
 Fediverse servers use the open ActivityPub standard to share content users on individual servers between the servers in the network.
 A variety of software such as Mastodon and Pleroma can be used to run Fediverse servers.
 Individual servers have widely different communities, policies and features.
 Some have draconian censorship-policies and others have a clear pro free speech stance.

 The Fediverse Network

 The "Fediverse" is a network of social media style services who are, in theory, capable to interacting with each other.
-Services using the Mastodon social media software have a "Federeated" timeline as one of their core features.
-That timeline shows all posts from all the servers that Mastodon instance is interacting with which is typically not all the servers in the fediverse network.
-The front page of servers running Mastodon will, as a default, falsely advertise:
+Services using Mastodon, Pleroma and other compatible social media software have a global "Federeated" timeline in addition to a "local" timeline as one of the core features.
+The "global" timeline shows all posts from all the servers the local instance is interacting with which is typically not all the servers in the network.
+The front page of servers running Mastodon software will, as a default, falsely advertise:

 "With an account on $servername you'll be able to follow people on any Mastodon server and beyond."

 A scarily large majority of the fediverse servers do not only censor local users, they also censor entire servers for reasons that are, in many cases, quite strange.
 A server which has blacklisted another server will not just omit the posts from the blacklisted server in the Federeated timeline, a blacklist entry will also prevent users from following users on the blacklisted server.
 That is kind of silly from a practical perspective.
 A user on a server which has blacklisted another server can go to that servers web page and see all the posts but can't subscribe to the users there even though all the data is publicly available.

 How many servers a fediverse instance is blocking and why those servers are blocked is in most cases not clearly stated anywhere.
 It is therefore hard to know if people using other servers will be able to follow you and see posts you make on the server you are using.